-We have not generated any product revenue to date and do not expect to generate any product revenue from the sale of our products for the next few years, if ever.
-If our development efforts for SGT-001, SGT-003 or our other product candidates are successful and result in marketing approval, we may generate product revenue in the future from product sales.
+We have not generated any product revenue to date and do not expect to generate any product revenue from the sale of our products for the foreseeable future, if ever.
+If our development efforts for SGT-001, SGT-003 or other future product candidates are successful and result in marketing approval, we may generate product revenue in the future from product sales.